 - Sweet cake batter flavor

 Today’s recipe for cake batter Oreo cookies was inspired by the most popular cookie recipe on my blog– cake batter chocolate chip cookies.
 Have you tried them yet?
 They’re a reader favorite and I thought it would be fun to make an equally festive variation.
 We’ll use the same ingredients with one big change: replace white chocolate chips with Oreo cookies.

 Dare I say these are even better than the original?

 - Flour: All-purpose flour is the base of this cookie recipe.

-- Cake Mix: For maximum cake batter flavor, use dry cake mix.
-You can use any flavor you want, but my favorite to use is plain vanilla.
-It’s so important to only use some of the box– just 1 and 1/4 cup of the dry cake mix.
+- Cake Mix: Use dry cake mix straight from the box.
+You can use any flavor you want, but my go-to is plain vanilla.
+You’re only using a portion of the box mix—just 1 and 1/4 cups—not the entire box.

 - Baking Soda: Baking soda helps the cookies rise.

 - Butter: Use room temperature butter.
-You can soften butter quickly with this trick or set the butter out 1-2 hours before you begin.
+You can use this trick to soften butter quickly or set the butter out 1-2 hours before you begin.